waterbear-cloud/paco/docs/paco-config.rst

 Keep walking down the tree, until you reach the name of a field.
-This final part is sometimes a field name that you don't supply in your configuration, and is instead can be generated by the AIM Engine after it has provisioned the resource in AWS.
+This final part is sometimes a field name that you don't supply in your configuration, and is instead can be generated by the Paco Engine after it has provisioned the resource in AWS.

-An example where a ``aim.ref netenv`` refers to the id of a SecurityGroup:
+An example where a ``paco.ref netenv`` refers to the id of a SecurityGroup:

 .. code-block:: yaml